REGISTRATION FOR THE 2026 RETREAT IS NOW OPEN: tsering.om@gmail.com

 Self-compassion brings warmth and understanding to our inner experience, especially in moments of difficulty.

-Through guided meditation, gentle movement practices, breath awareness, and reflective inquiry, we will explore how mindfulness can help dissolve habitual patterns and how self-compassion can become a stable inner resource in daily life.
+Through guided meditation, gentle asana, breath awareness, and reflective inquiry, we will explore how mindfulness can help dissolve habitual patterns and how self-compassion can become a stable inner resource in daily life.

 This retreat is open to both new and returning students.
 Whether you are beginning your mindfulness journey or deepening an established practice, you are warmly welcome.